cs-chan/Total-Text-Dataset/README.md

 <img src="ICDAR.gif" width="25%">

 ## Citation
-If you find this code useful for your research, please cite
+If you find this dataset useful for your research, please cite
 ```
 @inproceedings{CK2017,
   author    = {Chee Kheng Ch’ng and